forReason/Statistics-Helper-Library/README.md

 # Current implementations
 ### Average
 - Moving average
+- Exponential Smoothing (Moving average approximation, very fast and lightweight)
 - Quick average on the fly (omitting memory restraints and overflow)
 - Volumetric average for 2 values (averaging two values by teir weight)
-- time based moving average (good for historic data and data with gaps, also good for targeting a certain time duration)
+- Time based moving average (good for historic data and data with gaps, also good for targeting a certain time duration)

 ### Minimum / Maximum
 - Calculate Maximum or Minimum for a given amount of Datapoints (useful for sensor Data)